mlr-org/bbotk/README.md

 [mlr3fselect](https://github.com/mlr-org/mlr3fselect) and
 [miesmuschel](https://github.com/mlr-org/miesmuschel).

-The package includes the basis building block of optimization:
+The package includes the basic building blocks of optimization:

   - `Optimizer`: Objects of this class allow you to optimize an object of the class `OptimInstance`.
-  - `OptimInstance`: Defines the optimization problem, consisting of an `Objective`, the `search_space` and a `Terminator`.
+  - `OptimInstance`: Defines the optimization problem, consisting of an `Objective`, the `search_space`, and a `Terminator`.
 All evaluations on the `OptimInstance` will be automatically stored in its own `Archive`.
   - `Objective`: Objects of this class contain the objective function.